Readilyield/NormalizationEffect/main model/README.md

  Other necessary files:

- **NrnResponse.py** returns the response of a neuron w.r.t. a point stimulus
+ *NrnResponse.py* returns the response of a neuron w.r.t. a point stimulus

- **TuningCurves.py** provides the receptive field for a neuron to generate a response
+ *TuningCurves.py* provides the receptive field for a neuron to generate a response

- **NSclasses.py** provides the basic data structured to pack neuron and stimulus objects
+ *NSclasses.py* provides the basic data structured to pack neuron and stimulus objects

+Ancillary files:

  **Test_Radius.py** aims to find the largest viable connectivity radius in the Neuron grid for a consistent post-normalization response distribution